Home / Career Guides / Machine Operator

 Machine operator career tips

-• The Certified Production Technician (CPT) certification from the Manufacturing Skill Standards Council (MSSC)
+• Certified Production Technician (CPT) from the Manufacturing Skill Standards Council (MSSC)

-• Machinery Lubrication Technician (MLT) certification from the International Council for Machinery Lubrication (ICML)
+• Machinery Lubrication Technician (MLT) from the International Council for Machinery Lubrication (ICML)

 • International Association of Machinists and Aerospace Workers (IAM)